sayeemabdullah/Redux-React-Cribsheet/README.md

 ```

-And now to start our project we will use the following command after going to our project directory which is **react-app** for me:
+And now to start our project we will use the following command after going to our project directory:

 ``` shell